alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

 </div>

 ## Model development
 Since Random Forest has a much better performance, we will be using it for further development.
 Random Forest with normal threshold achieved 82 % F1-score with RM 416.25 loss.
-45 fraud transactions were being misclassified as normal and 7 potential customers have high tendency to churn.
+  - 45 fraud transactions were being misclassified as normal
+  - 7 potential customers have high tendency to churn.

 To improve this model, we have to make sure both recall and precision do not decrease.
 It either increases or stays the same.

 With the implementation of threshold analysis, we found that 0.46 has the highest F1-score.
 Random Forest with new threshold achieved 84 % F1-score with RM 370.00 loss, about 11 % decrease, and the same number of potential customers to churn, which is 7.